jacksonianrtaylor/movie_rec_proj/README.md

 * For 30-50, and 50-70 train user bounds, the best performing model happened to be the best (middle range layered) mlp model and for 11-31 train user bounds the best performing model was linear regression.
 (See results.txt)

-* When comparing the linear regression model and the three other mlp models for each (rating bounds and corresposning best n values) the observations show that the accuracy results are very similair, often only differening in the thousandths place.
+* When comparing the linear regression model and the three other mlp models for each (rating bounds and corresposning best n values) the observations show that the average r2 scores results are very similair, often only differening in the thousandths place.